ModestosV/BlackDice/README.md

 ```
 Select the error message and use the IDEs suggested fix and save.
 You may need to close and reopen Unity if there is a compiler error showing up in Unity and not Visual Studio.
 ```
-## Website

-Our website can be found at the following address: www.blackdice.ca